A Guide to Full-Time RV Living in Ohio

 In Ohio, RV parking laws vary by city and county.
 You can park your RV in your driveway if it doesn’t obstruct the sidewalk or a public road.
 Some cities restrict RV parking on the street for more than 48 hours, so check local ordinances for specific regulations.
 When parking in RV parks, ensure you understand the park’s policies, which may include restrictions on noise levels, visitor policies, and pet regulations.

-Rules for Camping on Public Land
+What are the Rules for Camping on Public Land?

-Camping on public lands in Ohio, such as state parks and national forests, is governed by specific rules.
+Camping on public lands in Ohio, such as state parks and national forests, is governed by specific laws.
 For example, camping is allowed in designated areas, and you may need a permit for overnight stays.
 Many state parks offer campgrounds with amenities, while others provide more primitive camping options.
 You can stay for a limited number of days in designated areas; most require you to move after 14 days.
 Always check the specific guidelines for each park or forest.
 Some of the popular state parks and national forests for RV camping include Hocking Hills State Park, Wayne National Forest, Cuyahoga Valley National Park, and Mohican State Park.

 Full-Time RVing in Columbus